armanbance/Spartan-Exchange/README.md

-# Spartan-Exchange
+# Spartan-Fitness
-A site for SJSU students to sell and trade clothes with other students
+A site for SJSU students to track how crowded the school gym is, and make fitness plans based on available machines